 What do the Peer Connectors do?

-This Network is made up of incredible engagement professionals from seven different Jewish organizations in San Francisco, the South Bay, and the East Bay.
+This Network is made up of incredible engagement professionals from different Jewish organizations in San Francisco, the South Bay, and the East Bay.
 They’re here to serve young adult Jewish folks all across the Bay Area, to find meaning and connection in Jewish life and community.

 From their organizational home bases—ranging from an urban farm to a JCC to a synagogue without walls—Peer Connectors: